tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 4 - Conceptual Data Modelling and Logical Modelling.md

 - Alternatively, the foreign key can be left null to indicate the absence of a relationship.

 ## Delete Rules
 Guidelines for handling the deletion of records in tables that have relationships with other tables.
-There are three common ones, these can vary by
+There are three common ones, these can vary by application
+1. **Restrict:** Prevents the deletion of a record on the "parent" side if related records exist on the "dependent" side.
+It ensures that no record can be deleted if it's connected to other records.
+2. **Ca**